rph3j/cloud/README.md

-Simple project to learn some basic things oabout google cloud.
+Simple project to learn some basic things about google cloud.